github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 A valid class can be annotated with ``abstract``, ``final``, ``library``, and ``private``.
 Any other annotation renders the class invalid.

 A valid class may not inherit from itself, or from more than one primitive type.
-The set of types that a valid class inherits from must be disjunct from the set of types that it final inherits from.
+The set of types that a valid class inherits from must be disjoint from the set of types that it final inherits from.

 A valid class must have at least one base type or instanceof type.